 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Children’s Hospital of Pittsburgh of UPMC’s Division of Pediatric Ophthalmology is making great strides in research and development, including new ideas and techniques to understand and treat eye disorders in infants, children and adults.
+UPMC Children’s Hospital of Pittsburgh’s Division of Pediatric Ophthalmology is making great strides in research and development, including new ideas and techniques to understand and treat eye disorders in infants, children and adults.
 Our collaborative efforts with The UPMC Eye Center and the Department of Ophthalmology at the University of Pittsburgh School of Medicine are dedicated to performing high-quality clinical and basic research.

 We operate in a research and educational environment that maximizes opportunities to develop future leaders in vision science.
 We use high-quality equipment and technology and encourage innovative ideas while providing expert professional mentorship.
 We are committed to conducting research and testing in a manner that respects the dignity of every person.

 Children’s Hospital is one of only a few pediatric hospitals in the country to have a full-time ophthalmology research division including dedicated research space, two scientists, clinicians and undergraduate, graduate and post-doctoral students.
 Our research efforts are focused mainly on studying the link between the developing brain and eye as it relates to three common eye problems in infants and children: amblyopia (“lazy eye”), nystagmus (“wiggly eyes”) and strabismus (“crossed eyes”).

 One main methodology is the design of, participation in, and reporting of randomized, multicenter clinical trials in the treatment of amblyopia as part of the Pediatric Eye Disease Investigator Group supported by The National Eye Institute and coordinated through the Jaeb Center for Health Research in Tampa, Fla.